mattbekh/frens-app/README.md

 -   Matches page, displays a page of current matches with clickable sections which display their accounts
 -   Password reset functionality for login page
 -   Add prompts which are displayed once you match with someone
--   Users are able to click on names in "find friends" list to find out contact info

 ## Stretch Requirements